MedeaMelana/Magic/README.md

 Magic is a big game.
 This implementation targets only a specific part of it.
-For now, only two-player games and only cards, rules, card types and abilities available and relevant in the Magic 2012 core set are targeted.
+For now, only two-player games and only cards, rules, card types and abilities available and relevant in the Magic 2013 core set are targeted.

 The code is currently far from finished and in very experimental state.

-## Todo
+## Current progress

-Short-term:

-* Model events [700.1]
-* Implement replacement effects [614]
-* Implement attachments
-* Implement state-based effects
-* Build a monad that is able to present players with options/actions
-* Build a monad that keeps track of the World before continuous effects are applied [611]
-* Build a monad that offers a view of the World after continuous effects are applied [613]
-* Build a monad that raises Events
-* Correctly nest these monads
-* Implement some cards
-* Capture common card construction patterns

-Long-term:

-* Coin flips and die rolls
-* Expand rules and cards to encompass Standard
+A good indication of the current progress is to open [module M13](/MedeaMelana/Magic/blob/master/Magic/M13.hs) and see how many M13 cards have been implemented yet.

+There is also a command-line interface that allows you to play the game.
+To run it, download the source and `runghc -i.:tests CLITest`.
+This will run a two-player game with preselected decks.